JosefBud/NoResourceScannerPings/README.md

 ## How to install

+### Recommended

+Use the Satisfactory Mod Manager and install it through there - https://ficsit.app/mod/NoResourceScannerPing

+### Alternate

-Just download the latest [release](https://github.com/JosefBud/NoResourceScannerPings/releases) for your platform and unzip the files into a "NoResourceScannerPing" directory in Satisfactory's "Mods" directory
+Download the latest [release](https://github.com/JosefBud/NoResourceScannerPings/releases) and unzip the files into a "NoResourceScannerPing" directory in Satisfactory's "Mods" directory